shreyansh26/MLSys-Experiments/decompose-k/README.md

 Standalone Triton and PyTorch Inductor experiments for Decompose-K matmul, custom-op autotuning, and ReLU epilogue fusion.

+The saved benchmark CSVs and plots in this README were collected on an NVIDIA H100 GPU.

 ## Table Of Contents

 - [Environment](#environment)